devrajkhanra/marketpulse-api/README.md

 - **404 Not Found**: Thrown when data for a specific date is not available on the NSE servers.
 - **ValidationPipe**: Ensures that all API inputs conform to the expected format.
 - **Logging**: The NestJS Logger is used to provide detailed logs for tracking and debugging.

+## Deployment

+The application is ready to be deployed to any platform that supports Node.js or Docker.

+### Docker Deployment

+1. Build the Docker image as described in the "Installation and Setup" section.
+2. Push the image to a container registry (e.g., Docker Hub, Google Container Registry).
+3. Deploy the image to your chosen platform (e.g., Google Cloud Run, AWS Fargate).

 ## Future Enhancements